-Next Step Test Prep fell to the third spot on our list because its tutoring packages weren’t as flexible as MyGuru’s.
+Next Step Test Prep, now owned by BluePrint, fell to the third spot on our list because its tutoring packages weren’t as flexible as MyGuru’s.
 You must purchase eight hours at a time, so it’s not the right fit if you only need help with a certain question type.
 But if you’re committed to doing a comprehensive study of the MAT, you couldn’t do much better.
 All of Next Step’s instructors have scored in the 99th percentile on a real MAT exam and they have several years of tutoring experience.

 What to Expect

 You start with a free consultation to determine what kind of help you’re looking for and which tutor and plan is best for you.
 Choose between eight, 16 or 24 hours.
 You can pay for this in full or spread it out over two payments.
 Each course has a standard schedule that’s spread out over three to 10 weeks, but this can be adjusted to match your timeframe.
 The Crash Course includes a basic MAT prep book, but the Comprehensive and Intensive courses come with a proprietary coursebook developed by Next Step Test Prep that covers all aspects of the exam.

 Your tutor will ask you to complete a diagnostic practice test before your first session.
 Your results will be used to design a custom study plan that focuses on the areas where you need improvement.
 If you’ve taken the MAT in the past, your tutor will look at your previous score report and factor these results in as well.
 After this first session, you’ll have a clear schedule to follow for the rest of the program.